- The software was opened before the MX2 or CLC and related network equipment had a chance to fully boot up.

 In this case, the PC likely didn't receive its IP address yet.
 Also the MX2/CLC may not have either.
 Close Ponemah, wait for the networking equipment to finish booting up.
 You may want to reboot the MX2/CLC as well and wait for it to boot up.
 Then re-open Ponemah.

-- The customer is running a custom firewall.
+- The computer is running a custom firewall.

 Try disabling any software firewalls (Norton, Symantec, etc) and see if you're able to detect the MX2/CLC now.
-If you can, the customer either needs to disable the firewall or make sure that it's configured for Network Discovery traffic.
+If you can, you either need to disable the firewall or make sure that it's configured for Network Discovery traffic.
 It should have the following ports open: 123, 4800, 2867, 1900.

 - Network Discovery is turned off in Windows.

-The customer needs to enable Network Discovery.
+Network Discovery needs to be enable.
 To resolve the issue, follow these steps:

 - Make sure that the following dependency services are started and set to Automatic (go to services.msc in Windows):